 take with us.
 Perhaps it’s better for us to cultivate and strengthen them now, rather

-than wait until we’re on our death bed to lament what we could & should have done.
+than wait until we’re on our death bed to lament what we could have and should have done.